 - 1. Reconnect all lines except the hose to the pump inlet port.
 Close all drain valves. - Turn by-pass valve to by-pass position.
-To by-pass the water heater for winterizing, close valves A and C and open valve B (See illustration on next page). - 3.
+To by-pass the water heater for winterizing, close valves A and C and open valve B (See illustration on page F-5). - 3.
 Install a spare water purifier cartridge to be used specifically for winterizing.